-Managing expectations and communicating clearly is key when it comes to pricing a project and predicting just where your money will go as your software is developed.
-If you go into a project with a vague idea of what you are looking for, you will probably spend a lot of time and money without any concrete results.
+Managing expectations and communicating clearly is vital when it comes to pricing a project and predicting just where your money will go as your software is developed.
+If you go into a project with a vague idea of what you are looking for, you will probably spend a lot of time and money without concrete results.

-An unfortunate reality in software development is also the “ask a barber if you need a haircut” phenomenon.
+An unfortunate reality in software development is the “ask a barber if you need a haircut” phenomenon.
 Every developer has their favorite tools, databases, and they like to use them.
-When you ask a developer for advice on what tools to use, they often respond with their favorite, which are not necessarily the correct or most cost-effective ones for your project.
+When you ask a developer for advice on what tools to use, they often respond with their favorite, which may not necessarily be the correct or most cost-effective ones for your project.

-At the end of the day, knowledge is power, and the more information and understanding you have about your project, the better it will turn out and the closer to on-budget it will be.
+Knowledge is power, and the more information and understanding you have about your project, the better it will turn out and the closer to on-budget it will be.

 Types of Project and Costs

 Another thing to keep in mind is that a fixed price job gone wrong can put a developer in financial trouble.
-If the amount of work is vastly more than expected, while you think you are getting a good deal, the developer is actually becoming financially unstable and could either face bankruptcy or just disappear.
-This can leave you with a half-finished project and no developer.
+If the amount of work is vastly more than expected, you may think you are getting a good deal.
+However, the developer is becoming financially unstable and could either face bankruptcy or disappear.
+This situation can leave you with a half-finished project and no developer.
 So, while initially driving a hard bargain for a fixed price job with a developer seems like good business, it can backfire.